 At the end of 2006, after celebrating the success of our poster child, Paizley Jenkins’, being declared cured of Sickle Cell Disease from a bone-marrow transplant surgery, Ms. Shepard’s friends and ardent supporters began the task of helping her to establish her own foundation.

-In 2016, The KIS.
-Foundation successfully launched two of its newest community service programs.
-The “Crisis Care Package” is a Response-Aid Kit/Package for Sickle Cell Disease patients who have been admitted to the hospital because of a Sickle Cell Crisis.
-The “CATCH-UP Plan” Tutorial Program is designed to bridge the gap between general instruction in the classroom and detailed independent learning because of unexpected absences.
+In 2016, The KIS Foundation successfully launched two of its newest community service programs.
+The “Crisis Care Package” - a Response-Aid Kit/Package for Sickle Cell Disease patients who have been admitted to the hospital because of a Sickle Cell Crisis.
+And, The “CATCH-UP Plan” Tutorial Program which is designed to bridge the gap between general instruction in the classroom and detailed independent learning because of unexpected absences.
 It is a two (2) week dedicated tutoring program created for Sickle Cell Disease patients from grades Pre-K to 12, that supports students after emerging from an in-hospital crises stay.

-We have visited with patients at Children's Hospital; held birthday SCD patient parties; honored Dr. Thomas Coates, head of Hematology – Childrens Hospital and Dr. Neena Kapoor, top bone marrow transplant surgeon – Childrens Hospital; participated in Blood Drives for King/Drew Medical Hospital; and participated in seminars and conferences with other blood disease organizations.
+We have visited with patients at Childrens Hospital LA; held birthday SCD patient parties; honored Dr. Thomas Coates, head of Hematology – Childrens Hospital and Dr. Neena Kapoor, top bone marrow transplant surgeon – Childrens Hospital; participated in Blood Drives for King/Drew Medical Hospital; and participated in numerous seminars and conferences with other blood disease organizations.

 Our Founder, Ms. KiKi Shepard has carried the mission of the KISF to: